Naughty Boy: Early life

 Shahid Khan was born on 1 January 1981 in Watford, Hertfordshire.
 His parents being originally from Pakistan, and explaining the importance of his Pakistani identity, having also been in a school near Rawalpindi for two years, he says that he grew up listening to Pakistani music and watching Pakistani movies more than being influenced by Western culture, admiring the likes of Sultan Rahi and Mustafa Qureshi, ultimately professing that "I am a very proud Pakistani and I celebrate that".
 Educated at Westfield Academy, Watford, initially, Khan was studying Business and Marketing at London Guildhall University (now London Metropolitan University), but during his first semester, he decided to drop out and did various part-time jobs in Domino's Pizza and Watford General Hospital.
 He won £44,000 on Deal or No Deal and spent the money on a studio in his parents' garden, as well as giving his parents £15,000 and buying an Audi sports car.
 He "decided to follow his ambition to write and produce his own music, under the name Naughty Boy Recordings."
 In the background, Khan was recording songs in his parents' garden shed in Charlock Way in Watford, Hertfordshire.
 The finances allowed Khan to upscale production from the garden shed to a studio in Ealing, West London.
 Eventually, he got a three-year contract with Sony ATV, and a one-album record deal with Virgin Records (EMI Records).

-Khan applied to The Princes Trust in 2005, where he was awarded a grant of £5,000 to help start up his business.
+Khan applied to The Prince's Trust in 2005, where he was awarded a grant of £5,000 to help start up his business.
 Speaking to the Watford Observer in 2009 about the opportunity, Khan said "The Prince's Trust has a scheme where they want to help people who they feel can set up their own business.
 I wanted to make music but I didn't have any equipment.
 They said they wanted to help me."
 That same year, Khan appeared on Channel 4's hit day-time gameshow Deal or No Deal, where he won £44,000, further enabling him to purchase equipment and begin recording.
 The producer now bases his recordings at his studio in Ealing, West London.